rizardrenanda/Data-Regression-in-R/README.md

 # Linear-Regression-in-R
-Linear Regression in R for a simple function and data
+Linear Regression in R for fitting a simple sales data